Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

  > i.
 Do the two groups you chose to analyze have a different distribution of hours?

    I analyzed the data of Toronto Restaurants & Phoenix Restaurants.
 The distribution of hours was just a little bit different.
-The restaurants having 4-5 stars rating seems to have less hours where as the restaurants with 2-3 stars rating have more hours._
+The restaurants having 4-5 star ratings seem to have fewer hours where whereas the restaurants with 2-3 star ratings have more hours._

  > ii.
 Do the two groups you chose to analyze have a different number of reviews?

-   The two groups i cochose for analysis are restaurants in Phoenix and Toronto.
+   The two groups i chose for analysis are restaurants in Phoenix and Toronto.
 - Phoenix Restaurants:
   - Bootleggers Modern American Smokehouse: 431.0 reviews
   - Cabin Fever: 26.0 reviews